codio-content/cs-intro-python-functions/.guides/content/Lab-1-ac6e.md

 {try it}(python3 code/functions/movie-app.py 2)

 ### Printing the Movie Information
 Since this is a command line application, the output should be easy to read for humans.
 The `print` command will print square brackets, and it does not format the output.
 It is not sufficient.
 Create the function `print_movie_data` that takes the parameter `data`.
 Use the unpacking method to be able to reference each element of the list.
 The `{:10}` syntax adds padding to the right of the string.
 This will align all of the data in neat rows.
+A `$` needs to be added for `gross` so that the user knows that column relates to money.
 Add a function call for `print_movie_data` and remove `print(movie_data)`.

 <details><summary>**Formatting a String with Padding**</summary><img src=".guides/images/formatting-columns.png" /></details>